 If you are considering riding with your baby in a soft-structured carrier, I cannot speak from experience about doing that.
 I have a friend who did so with her second born when they lived in Japan (along with many other parents), I used to see a dad ride by our old house in Vancouver every day with his daughter on his back in an Ergo, and I know that it is done.
 I can, however, refer you to this piece written by CycleSprog.

-[However, I have ridden a couple of times with my toddler in our Toddler Tula and she especially loved it!]
+However, I did try it out a couple of times with our toddler, on my back, in a Toddler Tula and it was great, she especially loved it!

 Your other option could be a trike.
 I have never tried one and urge you to do so before you buy.
 I think a lot of people gravitate towards trikes because they are wary of the bizarre contraption that a bakfiets seems to be.
 I think that trikes can be awesome, but know that they do have their own quirks!
 Like, you ride tilted if you’re riding on a road with camber (unless you get the tilting Butchers & Bicycles one)!
 Remember that a bakfiets is just a bike once you get used to the steering.